blakeblackshear/frigate/docs/docs/guides/getting_started.md

 Here is an example configuration with hardware acceleration configured to work with most Intel processors with an integrated GPU using the [preset](../configuration/ffmpeg_presets.md):

-`docker-compose.yml` (after modifying, you will need to run `docker compose up -d` to apply changes)
+`docker-compose.yml` (after modifying, you will need to run `docker-compose up -d` to apply changes)

 ```yaml
 version: "3.9"